Pettaway scores twice as West Virginia beats Kansas 29-24

-LAWRENCE, Kan.
-(AP) — Kendall Austin threw 202 yards, Martell Pettaway ran for a pair of scores, and West Virginia held on for a 29-24 victory over Kansas to open Big 12 play Saturday.
+Pettaway added another score in the fourth quarter, helping the Mountaineers squeak out a 29-24 victory over the Jayhawks in the Big 12 opener for both teams.

+“The two touchdown runs he had were big-time plays,” said West Virginia coach Neal Brown, who leaned on running backs Kennedy McCoy and Leddie Brown against the Wolfpack.
+“Martell had a good week of practice and that’s the kind of guy he can be.”

-Kennedy McCoy added 73 yards rushing and a touchdown, and Evan Staley bounced back from an early miss to hit three field goals, as the Mountaineers (3-1) improved to 8-1 against the Jayhawks.
+McCoy added 73 yards rushing and a touchdown for the Mountaineers (3-1).
+Kendall Austin threw for 202 yards, and Evan Staley bounced back from an early miss to hit three field goals.

-The Mountaineers held Kansas (2-2) to 377 yards total offense, one week after new coach Les Miles’ bunch had 567 yards and five TDs in a rare road rout of Boston College.
+Meanwhile, their defense held Kansas (2-2) to 377 yards total offense, one week after new coach Les Miles’ bunch had 567 yards and five TDs in a road rout of Boston College.
 And much of the yardage Saturday came as the Jayhawks drove frantically for a touchdown with 2:10 left in the game.

-Their onside kick went out of bounds and West Virginia nearly ran out of the clock.
-By the time the Jayhawks got the ball back, they had time for a hook-and-ladder from midfield that came up short.
+They tried an onside kick but it went out of bounds, and by the time West Virginia gave the ball back, the Jayhawks only had time for a hook-and-ladder from midfield that came up short.

+“Including the last play I felt like we were going to win,” Miles said.
+“If we could’ve made a cut in the back end of that play we may have.”

 Carter Stanley led the Jayhawks with 235 yards passing and three touchdowns, but he also threw a costly interception when they were trailing 23-17 midway through the fourth quarter.